levelupcc/level-up/_pages/before-an-event/creating-safe-spaces/creating-safe-spaces.md

 We invite them to remember that our hands are connected to our hearts, and our hearts are connected to our whole body, and to our whole selves.
 One hand remains relatively still (the non-doing hand) while the other hand presses into the muscles (the active hand).

 ##### Questions to Ask Participants:
 - What do their shoulders feel like?
+What is the temperature?
-- What is the temperature?
-The shape?
+- The shape?
 The softness, firmness, or tightness of the muscles?
 - Where is the breathing in the body?
 Does it rise to meet the touch, or not?
 - Do we feel any responses or changes beneath our hands?
 What is it like for this person in this body?
-- How is the whole life of the other persons somehow present in them, in their body, in contact with our hands?
+- How is the whole life of the other person present in them, in their body, in contact with our hands?

 We do not try to fix a person, or manipulate the tissues, but rather to make intuitive contact.
 We invite the person sitting down and receiving the touch to experience the touch from inside, to feel what each part of the body feels like to them.
 What sensations, feelings, or perhaps memories might be arising?